akashm99/GYM-Exercise-Detection-and-Counting/README.md

 ### 2. install requirements(pip install -r requirements.txt)
 ### 3. Open gym_app.py
 ### 4. Changes on line 89(if want to use webcam pass 0 to VideoCapture else pass video_path as string)
+(could have passed an command line argument while running file but too lazy to modify😂.
+Will do it soon.)
 ### 5. Run gym_app.py.